 Owning DOT means being an active participant in the Polkadot ecosystem.

-Polkadot’s proof-of-stake (NPoS) model consumes significantly than traditional blockchains.
+Polkadot’s proof-of-stake (NPoS) model consumes significantly less energy than traditional blockchains.
 It’s reported to be environmentally friendly and sustainable.

 Polkadot (DOT) isn’t just another cryptocurrency.
 It’s a multichain network designed to address scalability and interoperability issues faced by traditional blockchains.